 - Pressure you to buy a puppy.

 - Attempt to deceive you by claiming that the mother is at the veterinarian’s office, sleeping, or out for a stroll.
-If the mother isn’t there, the puppy was not bred there.
+If the mother isn’t there, the puppy is not bred there.

 - Offer to bring a puppy to you or meet you at a random place, such as a parking lot.